turnkeylinux-apps/drupal10/README.rst

 Notes on documentation
 ----------------------

-The links here relevant to docuentation all link to drupal 8 documentation, this is not an accident but rather due to the fact that as of writing there are no drupal 9 documentation specifically.
-This afaik is partially (or wholey perhaps) due to the fact that the changes between drupal 8 and 9 are rather small, and mostly not apparent on the surface.
+The links here relevant to documentation all link to drupal 8 documentation, this is not an accident but rather due to the fact that as of writing there are no drupal 9 documentation specifically.
+This AFAIK is partially (or wholly perhaps) due to the fact that the changes between drupal 8 and 9 are rather small, and mostly not apparent on the surface.
 As such the documentation for drupal 8 should largely suffice.